 Advancement to Candidacy

-Before students are allowed to register for dissertation credits, they will be reviewed for performance by the joint UAA-UAF PhD committee, using existing university standards and forms for advancement to candidacy.
+Before students are allowed to register for dissertation credits, they will be reviewed for performance by the committee, using existing university standards and forms for advancement to candidacy.
 Review will be based on faculty experience with the student to date, submitted paperwork and the student’s progress through the program.
 Feedback from the review will be provided to the student by her or his advisor.
 To advance to candidacy, students must also have received at least a conditional pass on their comprehensive exam.
 The program defines the comprehensive exam as being met through passing the required competency portfolios.
-Passing one portfolio qualifies the student for a conditional pass on the comprehensive exam, which is sufficient for advancement to candidacy.
+Passing the research portfolio qualifies the student for a conditional pass on the comprehensive exam, which is sufficient for advancement to candidacy.
 All portfolios must be passed for the comprehensive exam to be fully passed.

 Doctoral Dissertation Proposal Defense

 Before commencing data collection for a dissertation project, students must defend their proposal to their dissertation committee.
 The defense must be based on a written dissertation proposal to be distributed to the dissertation committee after approval by the dissertation chair.
 The defense will be an oral presentation to the committee by the student and will not be a public meeting.
-For data-collection based dissertations, the proposal must also be approved by the UAA or UAF institutional review board before data collection can commence.
+For data-collection based dissertations, the proposal must also be approved by the UAA institutional review board before data collection can commence.

 Advancement to Internship

 Students must pass the clinical portfolio and at least conditionally pass their dissertation proposal defense before applying to advance to PSY A686.
-In addition to passing the clinical portfolio and conditionally passing the dissertation proposal defense, students must apply to the local program director by September 30 (the fall semester prior to the year during which the student seeks to complete the internship) stating their intent to advance to internship.
+In addition to passing the clinical portfolio and conditionally passing the dissertation proposal defense, students must apply to the program director by September 30 (the fall semester prior to the year during which the student seeks to complete the internship) stating their intent to advance to internship.
 For most students this will mean that the application needs to be made in the fall of the fourth year in the program.
-The program director will notify the core faculty committee, which will review each student’s coursework, ensure that adequate progress has been made toward all prior milestones (i.e., clinical competency, community competency, research competency, doctoral dissertation proposal defense, and advancement to candidacy) before approving the student for internship and before writing a letter of support for the student.
+The program director will notify the core faculty committee, which will review each student’s coursework, ensure that adequate progress has been made toward all prior milestones (i.e., clinical competency, community competency, research competency, doctoral dissertation proposal defense and advancement to candidacy) before approving the student for internship and before writing a letter of support for the student.
 Students must fully pass the clinical portfolio, the community portfolio and the dissertation proposal defense before starting internship.
 Failure to pass the clinical portfolio, the community portfolio and the dissertation proposal defense will result in the student not being eligible to apply for or enroll in internship credits.

 APA Ethical Guidelines